 Should a dental emergency occur, call the office at 617-735-0800 to describe the nature of the emergency.
 Try to provide as many details as possible.

 If an emergency happens after hours or during the weekend, you have the option to call Dr. Zavras' cell phone at 617-818-0573 or, if the emergency is serious and requires immediate attention, to visit the emergency room of a hospital with a dental department such as Boston Children’s Hospital, Massachusetts General Hospital, etc.

 Our practice is a family practice, literally.
 It was created by a family of highly specialized dentists, Ethan Zavras and Vicky Cartsos – Zavras, and their two sons, Jason and John.

 Dr. Ethan Athanasios Zavras is a pediatric dentist and prevention specialist.
 Dr. Vicky Cartsos is an orthodontist.
 Their two sons Jason and John participate actively in the practice; they advise on patient rewards, social media strategy and content, and occasionally staff the front desk.
 They are also patients of the practice and they get to express (loudly at times) what they like and what we should be doing differently…

-Together with Dr. Cristina Baens, pediatric dentist, and Dr. Gerald Finkelstein, orthodontist, our hygienists Deidre, Laura and Pat, and our dental assistants Danayt, Laura, Maria, Mercedes and Michele, we welcome you to Convivial Dental!
+Together with Drs.
+Grant Murray & Avani Khera, pediatric dentists, our hygienists Deidre, Laura and Pat, and our dental assistants Danayt, Laura, Maria, Mercedes and Michele, we welcome you to Convivial Dental!